plathanus-tech/django-apm/README.md

 ## Ellapsed time considerations

-The ellapsed time displayed, registered is not precise from what your clients may be having.
+The ellapsed time displayed/registered is not precise from what your clients may be having.
 Since we only start keeping track of the time when the request first enters the `ApmMetricsMiddleware`.

 ## Project Future